OualidZM/ChatAppProject/README.md

 ### MAJUS
 ---
-I guess that the shift button was the most complicated to make, because i didn't know from were to start, i came to the conclusión that the best option was to make a counter, this counter will only reach to tree, because the shift only has tree states.
+I guess that the shift button was the most complicated to make, because I didn't know from where to start, I came to the conclusión that the best option was to make a counter, this counter will only reach to three, because the shift only has three states.

-First we need to check if button clicked is equal to shift
+First, we need to check if button clicked is equal to shift

     else if (element.innerHTML === 'shift') {
 if  it's true, then `contadorShift` will equal to +1